 You can now make adjustments to the minimum and maximum size of your clusters.
 This customization can help your map look its best, while still showing a clear pattern.
 Slide the bar on the left to adjust the smallest clusters, or the bar on the right to adjust the largest circles.

 Customize your cluster pop-up

 When you turn on clustering, you will get a default pop-up that communicates the number of features in the cluster and a summary of the points within the cluster based on the attribute being mapped.
-You now have the option to customize your cluster pop-up within Map Viewer Beta.
+You now have the option to customize your cluster pop-up within the new Map Viewer.

 Consider the map from earlier that showed the average value of parcels in Peoria County.
 If I want to communicate the average value of the parcels in each cluster, I can change the pop-up to include a dollar sign and customized text.

-These are just a few examples of how to cluster your points and customize your clustered maps in Map Viewer Beta.
-Try out the new enhancements for yourself, let us know your feedback on the ArcGIS Online Map Veiwer Beta GeoNet page.
+These are just a few examples of how to cluster your points and customize your clustered maps in the new Map Viewer.
+Try out the new enhancements for yourself, let us know your feedback on the ArcGIS Online Map Veiwer GeoNet page.

-New to Map Viewer Beta?
+Just starting with the new Map Viewer?
 Check out this quick-start tutorial.